 I was recruited for my Java programming skills.
 So, that was my expertise when I joined the council.
 And I still code in Java for our Enterprise Management System – Documentum(DCTM).
-And I quickly learnt Documentum specific technical skills with hands-on experience in the council.
-And since the latest restructure, I have been leading Documentum (Enterprise Management System) and CAMS (Case management System) projects as well along with the development work.
+I quickly learnt Documentum specific technical skills with hands-on experience in the council.
+Since the latest restructure, I have been leading Documentum (Enterprise Management System) and CAMS (Case management System) projects as well along with the development work.

 What digital skills do you find yourself using the most?

 My work involves analysing, documenting the business requirements, designing and developing software solutions specific to Documentum and CAMS.

 So, I develop DCTM solutions using java programming and use software tools specific to DCTM to create business workflows and configurations.
 I also use MS office products a lot.

 How far do you see your career going?
 What are your professional aspirations?

 - Currently I lead DCTM and CAMS projects , so I am working towards doing management courses to acquire managerial skills for the future.